Iggy Arbuckle: Production

 Iggy Arbuckle began as a comic strip entitled Iggy Arbuckle: Nature Freak! that premiered in National Geographic Kids in the June 2004 issue.
-It was, to date, the only issue of the comic strip; in which the characters Iggy Arbuckle, Jiggers and Zoop made their first appearances.
+To date, this was the only issue of the comic strip; in which the characters Iggy Arbuckle, Jiggers and Zoop made their first appearances.
 The plot involved Iggy and Jiggers trying to find an acorn so Iggy could make an acorn squash pie for Zoop as a birthday present.

-Created by Guy Vasilovich, director of Kangaroo Jack: G'Day U.S.A.!, writer for Moville Mysteries, and production designer for Hey Arnold!: The Movie, the series is loosely based on his childhood experiences while living in Tomahawk, Wisconsin.
+Series creator Guy Vasilovich (director of Kangaroo Jack: G'Day U.S.A.!, writer for Moville Mysteries and production designer for Hey Arnold!: The Movie), based the series loosely on his childhood experiences while living in Tomahawk, Wisconsin.

-On April 11, 2005, Oasis International, Blueprint Entertainment and Teletoon announced that they were coproducing an animated series based on the comic.
-The series would be targeted at children ages six to eleven and feature twenty-six episodes each comprising two eleven-minute sub-episodes.
+On April 11, 2005, Oasis International, Blueprint Entertainment and Teletoon announced that they were co-producing an animated series based on the comic.
+The series would be targeted at children ages 6 to 11 and feature twenty-six episodes each comprising two eleven-minute sub-episodes.
 The animation was done entirely in Flash, with over 100 workers involved in the series' creation.
-National Geographic holds the US distribution rights for the series, while Blueprint holds the international rights.
-Jetix Europe acquired the European broadcast and DVD distribution rights to the series in February 2007.
+National Geographic holds the distribution rights for the series in the United States, while Blueprint holds the global rights.
+Jetix Europe acquired the European home video distribution and television broadcast rights to the series in February 2007.

-In January 2008, Oasis International sold distribution rights of Iggy Arbuckle to Canal + SA and TPS in France, to ABC in Australia, and to the variants of Cartoon Network in Southeast Asia, Korea, the Philippines, Australia, and India.
+In January 2008, Oasis International sold the distribution rights of the series to Canal+ and TPS in France, to ABC in Australia, and to the variants of Cartoon Network in Southeast Asia, Korea, the Philippines, Australia and India.
 The series was licensed for US broadcast by Animania HD, and is currently licensed for distribution in a total of seventy territories.